-Expand your sales force by 20 people – join Chamber Connections!
+Expand your sales force by over 20 people – join Chamber Connections!

 All Chamber members are invited to join Chamber Connections, which focuses on members connecting with each other for leads generation and business enhancement.
 Members of both Connections Groups consistently receive a number of qualified referrals.
 Only one business per industry is allowed in each of the groups.
 There is no charge to participate in this group for Chamber Members.

-Chamber Connections is compiled of two unique networking leads groups that both meet the second and fourth Fridays of each month.
+Chamber Connections is compiled of three unique networking leads groups that meet the second and fourth Fridays of each month.
 Two groups meet 8 – 9:30 a.m. and another at 10 a.m.